 Our method is based on the following intuition inspired by the work in [2].
 An N-RoSy field has local symmetry that is invariant under rotations of an integer multiple of $\frac{2\pi}{N}$.
+A surface has global symmetry, which is intrinsically determined by

+^a Tsinghua National Laboratory for Information Science and Technology, Department of Computer Science and Technology, Tsinghua University, Beijing, 100084, China d School of Electrical Engineering and Computer Science, Oregon State University, Corvallis, OR 97331, USA

+^b Department of Computer Science, University of Louisiana at Lafayette, LA 70504, USA

+^c School of Computer Engineering, Nanyang Technological University, Singapore, 639798 the Riemannian metric.
+If the global symmetry is compatible with the symmetry of the N-RoSy fields, i.e. a metric is found such that the holonomy along any loop is a multiple of $\frac{2\pi}{N}$, then smooth N-RoSy fields can be constructed on the surface directly.

+^e Department of Computer Science, Stony Brook University, Stony Brook, NY 11794, USA

+Fig. 1: Metric-driven N-RoSy field design.
+From top left to bottom right, a 3-RoSy field, a 4-RoSy field, a flat cone metric visualized as an obelisk, triangle-quad mixed remeshing based on the metric, quad-remeshing, woven Celtic knot design over the surface based on the quad-remeshing.
+Close-ups are given for subfigures in the second row.

-A surface has global symmetry, which is intrinsically determined by the Riemannian metric.
-If the global symmetry is compatible with the symmetry of the N-RoSy fields, i.e., a metric is found such that the holonomy along any loop is a multiple of $\frac{2\pi}{N}$, then smooth N-RoSy fields can be constructed on the surface directly.
-Roughly speaking, if a surface admits an N-RoSy field, then for any loop on the surface, the total turning angle of the tangent vectors along the loop cancels the total turning angle of the N-RoSy field along the loop.
-Fig. 7 provides such an example where a genus-one polycubic surface admits 4-RoSy fields.
+Roughly speaking, if a surface admits an N-RoSy field, then for any loop on the surface the total turning angle of the tangent vectors along the loop cancels the total turning angle of the N-RoSy field along the loop.
+Figure 7 provides such an example where a genus one polycubic surface admits 4-RoSy fields.

 Most existing N-RoSy field design methods focus on adjusting the rotation of the field and keep the underlying surface untapped.
 While these approaches have been effective in some cases, it is difficult to enforce topological guarantees such as minimal number of singularities.
 Furthermore, these methods all require a constant N in the N-RoSy fields.
 In this paper, we describe a novel approach that modifies both the rotation of the field and the rotations of the loops by deforming the surface.
-Our work converts the problem of field design with user-defined singularities to that of metric construction.
+Our work converts the problem of field design with user defined singularities to that of metric construction.
 The existence and uniqueness of the solution are guaranteed by the Circle Pattern theory in [3] and discrete Ricci flow in [4].
-Existing works are based on 1-forms, energy minimization, and singularity movement/merging, and thus, the theoretic argument for the existence of fields with exact singularity locations and indexes is lacking.
+Existing works are based on 1-forms, energy minimization, and singularity movement/merging, and thus the theoretic argument for the existence of fields with exact singularity locations and indices is lack.

-This approach greatly simplifies the process and produces results that are quite challenging for the alternatives, such as mixed-RoSy fields and remeshing in Fig. 1, as well as fields with only one singular point in Figs. 2 and 8.
-We further notice the distinction between N-RoSy fields and regular remeshing (without T-vertices): field design sets constraints to the rotational component of the holonomy, while remeshing sets constraints not only in rotational component, but also in translational component (i.e., generalized holonomy).
-Based on this, we are able to produce compatible metric that admits regular remeshing, as shown in Fig. 1, and related Celtic knots in Figs. 13 and 16.
+This approach greatly simplifies the process and produces results that are quite challenging for the alternatives, such as mixed-RoSy fields and remeshing in Figure 1, as well as fields with only one singular point in Figures 2 and 8.
+We further notice the distinction between N-RoSy fields and regular remeshing (without T-vertices): field design sets constraints to the rotational component of the holonomy, while remeshing sets constraints not only in rotational component, but also in translational component (i.e. generalized holonomy).
+Based on this, we are able to produce compatible metric that admits regular remeshing, as shown in Figure 1 and related Celtic knots in Figures 13 and 16.